guanhongl/guanhongl.github.io/projects/s3-upload.md

 ## OAuth at a Glance

 OAuth, or Open Authorization, is a secure approach to authenticate users inside an app via third-party services such as Google and Facebook.
 In the app, the user is redirected to a Google authorization server upon login and prompted with a consent screen asking to grant access to their Google profile info to the app for login.
-If allows, then the user is logged into the app via their Google credentials; these credentials can be expired or revoked by the user.
+If allowed, then the user is logged into the app via their Google credentials; these credentials can be expired or revoked by the user.
 The key is: no passwords are stored or shared!

 <div class="container text-center">
   <div class="row">